mParticle/docs/src/pages/integrations/amplitude/event/index.md

 Attribution Custom events will be forwarded to Amplitude prefixed with the attribution provider in the event name.
 For example, `[Tune] attribution`.
 Event Attributes that are included with the event are forwarded to Amplitude in user_properties, also prefixed with the attribution provider.

+### Push Registration

+mParticle will forward all push registration events to Amplitude with the Amplitude Event Type set to `Push Registration`.
+All Field Mappings defined in this documentation will be forwarded too.

 ### Application State Transition Forwarding

 If the `Send Application State Transitions` setting is enabled, Application State Transition events will be forwarded to Amplitude as follows: